auchung/seasonal-recipes/README.md

-# Seasoned to Sweetness: Do Sugary Recipes Get Higher Ratings in Certain Seasons?
+# The Secret Sauce to Recipe Ratings: What Makes a Recipe Shine?
 Authors: Audrey Chung & Amrutha Potluri

 ## Introduction